cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 There are a dizzying array of issues with writing, modifying, and maintaining plugins in Backstage.
 This is not a detailed recipe for documenting those issues.
 For integrators, at a high level, a program should be undertaken to:

-1. Organize integrator tasks from most basic and common (write a simple plugin; decide between backend and frontend plugin) to more complex (Integrate with external systems; proxies; security).
+1. Organize integrator tasks from most basic and common (write a simple plugin; decide between backend and frontend plugin) to more complex (Integrate with external systems; use a proxy; implement authentication).
 2. Where possible, using the exisitng documentation as a starting point, write step-by-step procedures for discrete integration tasks (starting with how to write a basic plugin).
 3. Organize existing reference and conceptual information (such as API references and architecture discussions) into supporting documentation, referenced from the integration tasks.